Coding for Kids 2026: Best Platforms and How to Stay Focused

 Thonny (Python) 11-12+ Real coding basics

-1. Download HT Family Shield, install it on your child's computer, and create an account during setup.
+1. Download and install HT Family Shield on your child’s PC.

 Click to enlarge